drugotosto/SpringFrameworkCore/spring-book-ch2/java-based-autowiring/README.txt

-Spike che effettua Autowiring attraverso Java‐Based Bean Configuration facendo uso delle annotazioni @Autowired e @Qualifier
+- Spike che istanzia lo Spring Container e lo va a configurare utilizzando la Java‐Based Configuration attraverso utilizzo delle notazioni @Autowired e @Qualifier applicando così l' "Automatically wiring beans" utilizzando le funzioni di:
+        - Component Scanning: Spring automatically discovers beans to be created in the application context.
+        - Autowiring: Spring automatically satisfies bean dependencies.

 You don't have to explicitly define dependencies in your bean definitions; you can let the Spring Container inject them to your beans automatically.
 This is called autowiring.
 It is useful especially